 The historical background and tradition followed at a Place to Sit comes through the great adept, meditation master and scholar, Chogyam Trungpa Rinpoche (1939 – 1987).
 He held and propagated the Karma Kagyu, Nyingma and Shambhala lineages.
 A Place to Sit adheres to Trungpa Rinpoche’s literal teaching stream, as well as that of his lineage predecessors–which means, essentially, the entire Buddhist and Shambhala canon and example.

 Updated fall schedule:

-Sadhana of Mahamudra recitation practice in September will be held on the 1st, the 16th and the 30th, all at 6:45 pm after the 5:30-6:30 pm sitting.
+Sadhana of Mahamudra recitation practice in October will be held on the 1st, the 16th and the 30th, both at 4 pm in the context of the 2 – 5 pm Sunday afternoon sitting.

 –Regular sittings Mon – Fri from 5:30 – 6:30 pm

 –Sunday sittings, 2 – 5 pm, with a brief presentation at 3 pm.

 Sadhana of Mahamudra will be practiced for about 45 minutes on the following days: